 - Fails to provide 24/7 customer service, unless you suffer a loss of your identity

-- Doesn’t specify the exact maximum amount you could receive in theft fund reimbursement
+- Doesn’t specify the exact maximum amount you could receive in theft fund reimbursement, which is odd

 - Dashboard isn’t quite as easy to use as LifeLock’s dashboard